Product Review

 What DPI does the Kensington Pro Fit Ergo support?

-Adjustable DPI from 400 to 3200 across four preset steps (400, 800, 1600, 3200).
-A dedicated DPI button cycles through presets with a brief LED indicator.
-Lower settings suit precision work; higher settings suit multi-monitor navigation.
+Adjustable DPI from 400 to 3200 in four preset steps (400, 800, 1600, 3200).
+A dedicated DPI button on the top surface cycles through presets with a brief LED indicator.
+Lower DPI settings (400–800) suit precision design work; higher settings (1600–3200) are better for multi-monitor navigation and general browsing.

 How does the Kensington Pro Fit Ergo compare to the Logitech MX Vertical?